SiddhantUke/BEHIND-GENAI-CORE-CONCEPT-/README.md

 #### How to split by character-Character Text Splitter
 This is the simplest method.
-This splits based on a given character sequence, which defaults to "\n\n".
+This splits based on a........................... given character sequence, which defaults to "\n\n".
 Chunk length is measured by number of characters.

 1. How the text is split: by single character separator.
 2. How the chunk size is measured: by number of characters.